How can you stop anyone with COVID-19 coming into school?

-Any member of staff who shows symptoms compatible with COVID-19 while in school will be immediately asked to return home.
+Any adult who shows symptoms compatible with COVID-19 while in school will be immediately asked to return home.
 They will then self-isolate for a minimum of seven days.
 Other members of their household will also be asked to self-isolate, but for 14 days.
 The staff member will return to school after seven days IF they do not have a high temperature.
 If their temperature is still high after seven days, they will continue self-isolating until their temperature returns to normal.

-Should a student or member of staff at the school test positive for COVID-19, they and the rest of their ‘bubble’ will be sent home and asked to self-isolate for 14 days.
+Should a child or member of staff at the school test positive for COVID-19, they and the rest of their ‘bubble’ will be sent home and asked to self-isolate for 14 days.
 The other members of the household of the person who tests positive should also self-isolate for 14 days.

 What happens if my child tests positive for COVID-19?

 Should your child test positive for COVID-19, you should follow all advice and guidance from Public Health England (PHE).
 Your child will be required to self-isolate from school for a minimum of 14 days.
 You and the other members of your household should also self-isolate for 14 days.

 What are you doing to reduce the risks of COVID-19 within school?